Product or Service Development & Marketing Plan

 Develop a prototype that proves your concept is feasible.
 Decide whether to develop the prototype yourself in-house or to outsource it.

 Transition to the efficient production of a viable product.
 Work under a non-disclosure agreement with industrial designers, user interface and user functionality designers, engineers (e.g., mechanical, electrical, software), and project manufacturers.

 - Plan for technical challenges, costs, and time.
 The cost per unit must be less than what the market will pay.

 - Find a manufacturer that can produce the volume you need.
 Choose materials and tools with engineers and designers.

 - Plan testing to show your product meets any requirements.

 - Plan to scale up production to respond to demand.

 Technology Readiness Level

-Technology Readiness Level (TRL) describes how close a product is to being available to customers (BIRAC, 2023; Hook-Barnard et al., 2013).
-There are 9 TRL levels, with the lowest being “Basic Research” completed and the highest being a product that is “Ready for Deployment.”
+Technology readiness level (TRL) describes how close a product is to being available to customers (BIRAC, 2023; Hook-Barnard et al., 2013).
+There are nine TRLs, with the lowest being “basic research” completed and the highest being a product that is “ready for deployment.”
 You might need to describe your technology’s TRL in an application for a business loan, a grant proposal, or a pitch to potential investors.
-See the “Challenge” tab to learn all the levels.
+See the “Challenge” tab to learn about the levels.

 BIRAC.
 BIRAC-TRLS: Technology Readiness Levels by BIRAC Across Areas Under Biotechnology.
 Biotechnology Industry Research Assistance Council (BIRAC).
 February 14, 2023.